Takeovers In Australia.

 However, a scheme gives the target control of the process and, unlike a takeover bid, does not allow the potential acquirer to adjust the terms of the offer quickly (for example, by increasing the bid if a competing bid emerges) once the court has approved the scheme booklet for dispatch to shareholders, although it can announce it intends to seek court approval to do so.

-The following table summaries different features and advantages of the two approaches:
+The following table summarises different features and advantages of the two approaches:

 Indicative timetables for an off-market takeover bid and a scheme of arrangement are set out below.
 These will vary depending on the particular transaction including the time required to obtain any necessary regulatory and FIRB approvals.